Chat with us on WhatsApp

 How long does it take for finasteride to work?

-Many male patients exploring solutions for their hair loss ask Dr Bonaros the question “How long does finasteride take to work?”
+Many male patients exploring solutions for their hair loss ask Dr Bonaros questions like “How long does finasteride take to work?” and “When does finasteride start working?”

-Finasteride hair loss treatments should be continued for at least 12 months to assess its full effect.
+Patients should continue finasteride hair loss treatments for at least 1 year so the finasteride results can be assessed effectively.
 Long-term studies have found that the patient’s finasteride results after 1 year may predict its effectiveness going forward.
-Patients who fail to respond in the first year are likely to be non-responders in the long term too.
+Patients who fail to respond within the first 12 months are likely to be non-responders in the long term, too.

-Finasteride needs to be continued indefinitely to maintain efficiency as it only works for as long as it is used.
+It is important to note that finasteride needs to be continued indefinitely to maintain efficiency.
+The medication has a short half-life and only works while it is used.

 What is the recommended finasteride dosage for hair loss?